 When placed in SEL settings, students support the work completed by, but are not intended to replace, paid employees.
-Some compensation from facilities may occur in various forms such as complimentary meals or parking.
+Some compensation from facilities may occur in various forms such as complimentary meals, parking or branded attire to wear onsite.
 In rare cases, facilities may offer financial compensation for work done outside of the MSND program.
 Any form of compensation may vary annually and is never guaranteed.
-As such, it is not tracked by the Program Director and is not considered in site placement decisions.
+As such, it is not tracked by the Program Director/Assistant Director and is not considered in site placement decisions.